 Nearly two years ago, mass demonstrations against autocrats in Arab countries captivated the world.
 The Arab Spring would bring democracy, and in many countries, a form of it has come.
 So, too, has the freedom of assembly and protests, something previous rulers could quash.
 No longer, and much of that anger is directed towards the United States.
 Here's Secretary of State Hillary Clinton on Friday.

 Time magazine named author and pastor Brian McLaren one of the 25 most influential evangelicals in America.

 McLaren has written more than 20 books, and he is a principal figure in the Emerging Church, a Christian movement that rejects the organized and institutional church in favor of a more modern, accepting community.

 McLaren's new book is called Why Did Jesus, Moses, the Buddha and Mohammed Cross the Road?: Christian Identity in a Multi-Faith World.

-Coming up, it's Lightning Fill in the Blank.
-But first it's the game where you have to listen for the rhyme.
-If you'd like to play on air, call or leave a message at 1-888-Wait-Wait.
-That's 1-888, 924-8924.
-Or, click the contact us link on our website waitwait.npr.org.
+Coming up, it's Lightning Fill in the Blank, but first it's the game where you have to listen for the rhyme.
+If you'd like to play on air, call or leave a message at 1-888-Wait-Wait, that's 1-888-924-8924.
+Or you can click the contact us link on our website waitwait.npr.org.

-Now, it's time for our final game, Lightning Fill in the Blank.
-Each of our players has 60 seconds in which to answer as many fill in the blank questions as he or she can.
-Each correct answer worth two points.
-Carl, can you give us the scores?
+Now, on to our final game, Lightning Fill in the Blank.
+Each of our players will have 60 seconds in which to answer as many fill in the blank questions as he or she can.
+Each correct answer now worth two points.
+Bill, can you give us the scores?